anebz/cloud/Accreditations/aws_solutions_associate.md

 > Instance types

-* Standard reserved instance: more discount, can't exchange instances but can change Availability Zone, scope, network platform, or instance size
+* Standard reserved instance: more discount, can't exchange instances but can change AZ, scope, network platform, or instance size
 * Convertible reserved instance: flexibility to change families, OS types and tenancies Scheduled reserved instance: purchase capacity reservations that recur on a daily/weekly/monthly basis with a specified start time and duration, for a one-year term